2012 Pacific typhoon season: Philippines

 During the season PAGASA used its own naming scheme for the 17 tropical cyclones, that either developed within or moved into their self-defined area of responsibility.
 The names were taken from a list of names, that had been last used during 2008 and were used again during 2016.

-This is the same list used in 2008, except for the names Carina and Ferdie, which replaced Cosme and Frank, respectively.
+All of the names are the same except for the names Carina and Ferdie, which replaced Cosme and Frank, respectively.
 Both names were used for the first time this year.

 Retirement

 After the season, the name Pablo was retired by PAGASA due to the damages and deaths caused by the storm and was replaced by Pepito.

 Season effects

 This table lists all the storms that developed in the western Pacific Ocean to the west of the International Date Line during the 2012 season.
 It includes their intensity, duration, name, areas affected deaths, and damages.
 All damage figures are in 2012 USD.
 Damages and deaths from a storm include when the storm was a precursor wave, or an extratropical low.